 I have to say that I keep my finger on the pulse with travel news and about two years ago I first heard about Soneva Jani being built – this was something on a new scale, even for the Maldives (which is already mind-blowing in what it has to offer): 5 islands with 25 water villas and the biggest overwater structure, plus a 5.8km beyond-imaginable lagoon.
 Just outrageous even on paper.
 You can see why I was dreaming of staying in a Soneva Jani Overwater Villa.

 It all starts with the ‘no shoes, no news’ concept.
 As soon as you step onto the resort your shoes are taken from you and, for however long you stay, you go around the resort barefoot.
 Does it sound gimmicky?
 A little, but all you can do is relax with soft sand between your feet, glorious sunshine and turquoise ocean everywhere on the horizon – with no worldly worries to distract you.

 There’s no plastic on the island; a special glass blowing factory recycles glasses and the resort grows as much food on the island as it can to cater for the guests.
 The retractable roofs in over-water villas are incredible and the slide down into the ocean from your bedroom is the stuff of childhood dreams.

-Luxury is so much more than just a picture-postcard image of a stunning resort and Soneva resorts prove this.
+Luxury is so much more than just a picture-postcard image of a stunning resort and Soneva in the Maldives prove this.
 It’s about attention to detail, personalisation, and providing an experience of dreams.
 For those looking for a particularly special place to stay, I’d certainly recommend either Soneva Fushi or the newly opened Soneva Jani – both would make for a spectacular experience.